 Each year the Winter Solstice Lantern Festival is celebrated in more than one venue.
 Wondering how each of them compares?
 See below for how each venue is both unique and similar to the others.

 The Granville Island and Roundhouse venues are the most similar.
-Festival activities at both places typically include impressive fire shows, similar live entertainment and identical craft workshops.
+Festival activities at both places typically include similar live entertainment and craft workshops.
 Both are hosted at community centres and general admission is free, although donations are encouraged.

-Crafts at the two community centres usually include the same lantern-making and headdresses.
+Crafts at the two community centres usually include the same activities, such as lantern-making and headdresses.
 The lanterns are made out of paper, sticks, glue, dried flowers and leaves.
 They are beautiful and their cost varies on the type of lantern made.
-The headdresses are like wreathes that you wear on your head and are made out of green twigs and leaves.
+The headdresses are like wreaths you wear on your head and are made from green twigs and leaves.

 How do the Granville Island and Roundhouse festivals differ?
 The Roundhouse venue is perhaps slightly busier and it’s conveniently close to a SkyTrain station.
-The fire shows at both places are excellent, although the one at Granville Island is arguably slightly more impressive because it takes place on a hill which is pretty cool.
-Other than that, although different, the two venues are pretty comparable.
+There are usually fire shows at both places.
+The show at Granville Island is arguably slightly more impressive because it takes place on a hill which is pretty cool.
+Other than that, the two venues are pretty comparable.

 About the Festival

 Vancouver’s Winter Solstice Festival is hosted by the Secret Lantern Society which is a not-for-profit, artist-run and community-driven organization.
-In 2025, the organization celebrates its annual December event for the 32nd time.
+In 2025, the organization will celebrate its 32nd annual December event.

 The mission of the society is to “provide opportunities for the public to engage with professional artists, participate in multicultural celebrations … and become involved in their own neighbourhoods and diverse cultural activities through volunteer activities.”